fbpx

 RESULTS: We recently represented a client who had pled guilty as part of a plea deal in Abilene, Texas to Possession of Marijuana in a Drug-Free Zone.
 It’s a 3rd Degree Felony.
 Little did he know at the time he pled, due to bad parole advice and ineffective assistance of counsel, he was actually facing…

-RESULTS: Our client gets a new trial after he was convicted of engaging in organized criminal activity and sentenced to 54 years in prison.
-We filed an 11.07 application for a writ of habeas corpus seeking an out-of-time appeal because the client’s trial attorney failed to file a notice of appeal.
-The trial court recommended…
+RESULTS: New Trial – Organized Criminal Activity Our client gets a new trial after he was convicted of engaging in organized criminal activity and sentenced to 54 years in prison.
+We filed an 11.07 application for a writ of habeas corpus seeking an out-of-time appeal because the client’s trial attorney failed to file a notice…

 RESULTS: 11.07 Writ of Habeas Corpus case where Jacob represented Mr. Weiershausen after Mr. Weiershausen had taken a plea on a drug possession charge in a drug-free zone.
 After researching through court records and investigation of the case, criminal appeal attorney Jacob Blizzard discovered that both of Mr. Weiershausen’s attorneys rendered ineffective assistance of counsel…

-RESULTS: Our client had pled guilty to Possession of Marijuana in a Drug-Free Zone for 5 years’ confinement.
+RESULTS: Conviction Overturned Our client had pled guilty to Possession of Marijuana in a Drug-Free Zone for 5 years’ confinement.
 Due to ineffective assistance of counsel and bad parole advice, the client was not aware that his charge would require him to serve 5 years without parole.
-Attorneys Sarah Durham and Jacob Blizzard filed an 11.07 writ…
+Attorneys Sarah Durham and Jacob Blizzard filed an…